anchetaWern/yellowpill/README.md

 - Default values for fields must have the same data type with the data type that you have defined for that specific field.
 For example if the data type is timestamp you can't have a default value of "A" or 123, instead you can have the default data as current timestamp ```CT```
+- Only a key from another table can be a candidate to become a foreign key for another table
+- When selecting fields for joining there should be at least one key field from the tables that were selected for joining

 ##Terms